xkeshav/blog/src/content/post/install-deb-package-in-ubuntu.md

 ---

-title: "Install .deb package in Ubuntu"
+title: "install deb package in Ubuntu"
 publishDate: "15 May 2024"
-description: "How to install .deb package"
+description: "How to install a deb package in Ubuntu 24.04"
-tags: ["ubuntu", "install", "deb" " package"]
+tags: ["ubuntu", "install", "deb", " package"]

 ---